yaahc/yaahallo.github.io/_posts/2020-10-18-building-your-own-error-type.md

 }
 ```

-At this point rustc was immediately happy, so lets go straight into running it:
+At this point rustc was immediately happy, so let's go straight into running it:

 `cargo`: